NCBI-Hackathons/Hidden-Figures/README.md

 ![](figures/Ack_present_wordcloud.png)

 ### Extract nouns and verbs associated with acknowledged individuals
-Words associated with acknowledged individuals, colored by gender: purple words are predominantly associated with men and green words are predominantly associate with women; grey is used for words that are equally associated with both genders.
+Words associated with acknowledged individuals, colored by gender: purple words are predominantly associated with men and green words are predominantly associated with women; grey is used for words that are equally associated with both genders.
 Larger words appear more frequently.
 Gender-specific words were preferentially selected.

 **Nouns**